QubesOS/qubes-doc/common-tasks/dispvm.md

 [user@work-pub ~]$ qvm-open-in-dvm Downloads/apple-sandbox.pdf
 ~~~

-The qvm-open-in-dvm will not exit until you close the application in the Disposable VM.
+The qvm-open-in-dvm will not exit until you close the application in the Disposable V
 Starting an arbitrary application in a disposable VM via command line (from Dom0)
 ---------------------------------------------------------------------------------